 You’ll take four courses in this program:

-First Half of Program
+First Part of Program

-During the first six weeks in Mexico City, you will spend a lot of time with the other students, writing and revising the proposal for your project, learning advanced techniques of field research, and becoming familiar with local libraries, archives, and other research centers.
+During the first five weeks in Mexico City, you will spend a lot of time with the other students, writing and revising the proposal for your project, learning advanced techniques of field research, and becoming familiar with local libraries, archives, and other research centers.
 These activities are part of the Field Research Methods class.
 In addition, the Contemporary Mexico class provides familiarity with major themes in Mexican history and scholarship, and you will also have an intense review of Spanish language.

-Second Half of Program
+Second Part of Program

 End of Program